OpenSpectralWorks Project

 Digitized Spectra as vectors in n-dimensional space, where n is the number of sampling points.

-Tutorial Linear analysis of absorbtion spectra: from Warburg&Christian to Singular Value Decomposition.
+Theory: Linear analysis of absorption spectra: from Warburg&Christian to Singular Value Decomposition.

-Demo version of linear LSQ analysis using MS-QuicBasic compiled programs.
+Demo version of linear LSQ analysis using MS-QuickBasic compiled programs.

 Application- Fitting the difference spectra of the cytochromes of mitochondrial RespiratoryComplex III.